 The system relies on a transmitter, inside a phone or a navigation device, sending out a signal that is then received by multiple satellites in space.

-Top GPS and geofencing benefits for fleets
+Top 10 geofencing and GPS benefits for fleets

-GPS tracking can help improve business productivity, streamline operations, and make life easier for drivers and fleet managers.
+GPS fleet tracking can help improve business productivity, streamline operations, and make life easier for drivers and fleet managers.

 1. Smarter route planning